krzychb/toit-samples/climate-tft/README.md

 Info: Package 'github.com/toitware/bme280-driver@1.0.0' installed with name 'bme280' PS C:\Users\krzys\toit\climate-tft>
 ```
-Communication with BMP280 sensor will not be possible if the library is not installed.
+Communication with BME280 sensor will not be possible if the library is not installed.

-Having the driver package installed, you can now prepare and run the test application by adding [read_bmp.toit](read_bmp.toit) to the project folder and running it in "watch" terminal window:
+Having the driver package installed, you can now prepare and run the test application by adding [read_bme.toit](read_bme.toit) to the project folder and running it in "watch" terminal window:

 ```
-jag watch read_bmp.toit --device climate-tft-krzysztof
+jag watch read_bme.toit --device climate-tft-krzysztof
 ```

 If the sensor is connected and if the application is compiled and loaded correctly you should be able to see a similar log in the "monitor" terminal window (change to "monitor" from "watch" window used in previous step).
 A new reading will be printed out every 1 second: